P Company: Steeplechase

+A timed 2.2 mi cross-country run, with water obstacles, followed by an assault course.
+The steeplechase is to be completed wearing a helmet and boots.
+The march must be completed in 19 minutes.

+The event takes place on the Thursday afternoon.

 2 Mile March

 An individual effort over 2 mi of undulating terrain, carrying a 35 lb bergen (not including water), rifle, combat jacket, and helmet.
-Candidates have 18 minutes to complete the run.
+Regular candidates have 18 minutes to complete the run.